NixOS/nix/doc/manual/src/glossary.md

   - Nix database{#gloss-nix-database}\
     An SQlite database to track references between store objects in a [local store][store].
     Default location: `/nix/var/nix/db`.
-    about the Nix store such as hashes and references.

     [Nix database]: #gloss-nix-database